Corbion: CSM becomes Corbion

+Expanding in lactic acids

 The lactic acid division built a lactide factory in Thailand that became operational at the end of 2011, costing €45 million.
 The lactide made from lactic acid is a raw material for polylactic acid and biodegradable bioplastics.

-At the beginning of 2016 Corbion decided to build a PLA factory next to the existing factory in Thailand, Polylactic acid (PLA) is a bioplastic produced from biomass and biodegradables.
+At the beginning of 2016, Corbion decided to build a PLA factory next to the existing factory in Thailand.
+Polylactic acid (PLA) is a bioplastic produced from biomass and biodegradables.
 Corbion then became the second provider in the market alongside the American company Natureworks.
 In November 2016 Corbion joined forces with Total to develop bioplastics by creating a 50/50 joint venture to produce and market polylactic (PLA) polymers called Total Corbion PLA.
-Total Corbion PLA announces the start-up of its 75,000 tons per year PLA (Poly Lactic Acid) bioplastics plant in Rayong, Thailand on 3 December 2018.
+Total Corbion PLA announced the start-up of its 75,000 tons per year PLA (Poly Lactic Acid) bioplastics plant in Rayong, Thailand on 3 December 2018.

 Algae ingredients

-In 2017 Corbion acquired TerraVia (formerly Solazyme), a food and specialty ingredients company with a broad and diverse platform centered on ingredients and branded products derived from microalgae.

-San Francisco-based TerraVia leverages its microalgae platform to deliver high-value ingredients with clear benefits, such as Omega-3 for animal nutrition and tailored oils, structured fats and proteins for food and biochemical applications.
-It operates an R&D center in San Francisco, and two manufacturing facilities: one in the US and one in Brazil.
+In 2017 Corbion acquired TerraVia (formerly Solazyme), a bioengineering chemical company with a broad and diverse platform centered on biodiesel, ingredients, and branded products derived from microalgae.
+It produces ingredients such as Omega-3 for animal nutrition and tailored oils, structured fats and proteins for food and biochemical applications.
+San Francisco-based TerraVia operates an R&D center in San Francisco, and two manufacturing facilities: one in the US and one in Brazil.

 On 25 March 2019 Corbion acquired Granotec do Brazil to drive further expansion in food ingredients in Latin America.